-Santos turned back to the coffin and focused on a particularly beautiful array of yellow roses.
-A black banner with the words "Dearest Husband" split the rose in half.
-He glanced at his step-mother, Filomena; she was only a few years older than he was, about the same age as his wife, Civita.
-Dr. Salvatore Brancaccio, her father, was comforting her.
+Santos stared back defiantly-he had nothing to lose anymore-then turned back to the coffin and focused on a particularly beautiful array of yellow roses.
+A black banner with the words "Dearest Husband" split the roses in half.
+His stepmother, Filomena, sniffled and he glanced at her.
+She was about the same age as his wife, Civita, and only a few years older than him.
+Dr. Brancaccio, the renown Dr. Salvatore Brancaccio, her father, was comforting her with his arm around her shoulder.